0xHuntoor/audits/ask-for-audit.md

 1. The number of Solidity code lines (the more code, the more expensive).
 2. The code complexity (is there an integration with another protocol, heavy math, YUL code, etc.).

-The price ranges between [5, 10] USDC per LOC based on https://github.com/Consensys/solidity-metrics.
+The price ranges between:
+- [5, 10] USDC per LOC based on https://github.com/Consensys/solidity-metrics.
+- 4-8K/week
+Whatever rating method is more convenient for you.

-The price per LOC is adjusted according to the complexity of the code.
+The price is adjusted according to the complexity of the code.

 ### Duration: